bonfire-networks/website-blog/code_of_conduct.md

 These expectations include the idea that anyone who violates this code of conduct may face restrictions, including temporary or permanent banning from community spaces.

+### Extra Resources

-### Extra Resources: NVC (Nonviolent Communication)
+#### NVC (Nonviolent Communication)

 Any investment in learning NVC is an investment in better relationships in our life.
 NVC can help diffuse conflicts, by getting to what is underneath them.

 There are two aspects to NVC - one is the deeper attitude (spirit) behind it and the other aspect is the technique.
 If the technique is applied without the deeper attitude behind it, it can be used as a weapon, like any technique used in bad faith.

 There are four practical components to the technique.
-Remember that _It is a practice_.
+Remember that _it is a practice_.
 Most of us are not trained to think in these ways.
 Each component requires practice.
 It is really useful to know and understand the philosophy behind each one.

-If you're not familiar with it, you can start with this [introduction to NVC](http://www.artofwellbeing.com/2017/11/24/nonviolent-communication/).
-You can go further with this article about [NVC in the context of code reviews](https://dev.to/dkassen/nonviolent-communication-in-code-reviews-3jh2).
+If you're not familiar with it, you can start with this [introduction to NVC](https://baynvc.org/basics-of-nonviolent-communication/).
+You can go further with [these resources](https://www.cnvc.org/learn/nvc-101#!/c/0) or this article about [NVC in the context of code reviews](https://dev.to/dkassen/nonviolent-communication-in-code-reviews-3jh2).

-Please note: NVC IS NOT A PANACEA.
-There are times in life when you would not have time to use it and it would not be appropriate.

-Communication is not easy
+Let's keep in mind that communication is not easy:
 * it is hard in real life
 * it is harder online when conflicts occur
 * it is harder still when we are dealing with conflicts on difficult topics
 * it is even harder at a time when these topics are showing up everywhere.. it can wear you down - and everyone involved.

+> NVC IS NOT A PANACEA.
+There are times in life when you would not have time to use it and it would not be appropriate.
-We’re not saying this to get everyone down.
+> We’re not saying this to get everyone down.
 We are saying this to honour how well we do, in fact, considering all these challenges, most of the time.
 We don’t always get it right.
 But the point is to learn together, gradually.
 And sometimes we are pushed to accelerate our learning because of events that lead to fractioning, frictions, conflicts and group forking.

-### Trolling and bad-faith tactics
+#### Trolling and bad-faith tactics

 We live in an age of tactical online aggression.
 With regard to social engineering, we take extra exception to the following tactics and practices: Dogpiling, Camping, misdirection, gish gallop, “Angry Jack Syndrome”, baiting (reductio ad X), suppressing power level, crowd cover, crypto/redpilling, and “silent identity attacks.”